NiGhTTraX/strong-mock/README.md

 Secondly, it will highlight potential design problems such as violations of the SOLID principles.
 If you find yourself duplicating expectations between tests and passing dummy values to them because your test is not concerned with them then you might want to look into splitting the code to only depend on things it really needs.

-### Can I mock an existing object/function?
+### Can I partially mock an existing object/function?

-No, although you can pass its type to `mock()` and set expectations on it as you would with a type.
+No, passing a concrete implementation to `mock()` will be the same as passing a type: all properties will be mocked, and you have to set expectations on the ones that will be accessed.

 ### How do I set expectations on setters?